ThailandOfficial Name: Kingdom of Thailand

 The U.S. Consulate in Chiang Mai serves American Citizens in the following 15 northern provinces: Chiang Mai, Chiang Rai, Kamphaengphet, Lampang, Lamphun, Mae Hong Son, Nan, Petchabun, Phayao, Phichit, Phitsanulok, Phrae, Sukhothai, Tak and Uttaradit.

 Thailand, officially the Royal Kingdom of Thailand and formerly known as Siam, is a Southeast Asian nation at the center of the Indochina peninsula with a population of nearly 70 million.
 It is a popular travel destination with tourist facilities available throughout much of the country.
 Bangkok is the capital city and Chiang Mai is an important educational and cultural center in northern Thailand.
 Thailand is a constitutional monarchy with the King as head of state and the prime minister as head of government.
 The monarchy is an integral and respected part of Thai society and is protected by a vigorously enforced lèse majesté law that makes it a crime to commit any offense or insult against the royal family.
-On May 20, 2014, the Royal Thai Army instituted martial law, and on May 22 it seized control of the government, voided the 2006 Constitution, and established the National Council of Peace and Order (NCPO) to govern Thailand.
-The military intervention was preceded by months of anti-government protests, which began in November 2013.
-Political and civil unrest have perennially affected travel to Thailand, and political demonstrations take place with some frequency.
-Thailand is a polular travel destintion with tourist facilities throughout much of the country.
+On May 22, 2014, the Royal Thai Army seized control of the government, voided the 2007 Constitution, and established the National Council for Peace and Order (NCPO) to oversee Thailand’s interim government.
+The military intervention was preceded by months of anti-government protests, which began in late October 2013, and the imposition of martial law on May 20, 2014.
+Although demonstrations are currently forbidden by the NCPO and the country is currently under martial law, political and civil unrest have perennially affected Thailand, and in some cases disrupted travel into, out of, and within Bangkok.
 Read the Department of State’s Fact Sheet on Thailand for additional information on U.S.-Thailand relations.

 Entry, Exit & Visa Requirements

 It is illegal for foreigners to work in Thailand without a work permit.
 This includes unpaid work, volunteer work (even for charitable causes), and work in exchange for room and board.
 If you work in Thailand without a work permit, you are subject to arrest, jail time, a fine, and deportation.
 Before traveling to Thailand for work—whether or not you will receive compensation—you should check with the Royal Thai Embassy to ensure that your plans are consistent with Thai law.
+If you are employed as a teacher with an agency, independently check to confirm the placement agency is in compliance with Thai visa rules and work permits before signing contracts.
 Several U.S. citizens are arrested each year due to work permit violations.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.